TrustlessLabsLtd/atomax-connector/README.md

   * name: REQUIRED - "The name of the connector is used to identify each connector placed in one application.
-You need to specify a differente name for each connector istanciated"
+You need to specify a differente name for each connector instantiated"
   * value: REQUIRED - "Is the ETH value in the transaction"
   * gasPrice: OPTIONAL
   * gasLimit: OPTIONAL